Three people dead following four overnight shootings in Buffalo

 Thirty-one people were shot in April alone, according to Buffalo Police Department statistics.
 That number includes people wounded and killed in shootings.

-In the shooting on Rapin Place, which runs north-south between Walden Avenue and Genesee Street in the Genesee-Moselle neighborhood, police said a 32-year-old man was shot just before 10 p.m.
-Wednesday.
+In Wednesday night's shooting on Rapin Place, which runs north-south between Walden Avenue and Genesee Street in the Genesee-Moselle neighborhood, police said a 32-year-old man was shot just before 10 p.m.

 The man was transported by ambulance to Erie County Medical Center, where he was initially listed in stable condition.